Cecil County EMS: A Quick History

 Smoke billows up from the New Central Hotel that December morning.
 Source: Singerly Fire Company Museum

 Flying low over midtown, taking photographs, were “new planes” from the daily papers, the Maryland News Courier observed.
 Some of those photos show hose crews on the roof of J.J.
 Newberry’s and in the street.
 They’re pouring water into the burning New Central Hotel, trying to keep the fire from spreading into the five-and-dime store.
-When the Wilmington squad arrived, they went into action with a 100 foot ladder truck.
-One city firefighter, high above the fire on the ladder, shot water onto the blaze, saving J.J.
+When the Wilmington squad arrived, they went into action with a 100-foot ladder truck.
+High above the fire on the ladder, one city firefighter shot water onto the blaze, saving J.J.
 Newberry’s and checking the eastward spread, the Baltimore Sun said.

 Shortly after 12 p.m., the fire was declared under control.
 “A potential disaster in the hotels,” fire officials told the Philadelphia Inquirer, “was averted by the quick action of the Elkton Patrolman and hotel employees who ran quickly from room-to-room to awaken guests.”
 The fire had raged for almost seven hours and burned a “half-million dollar” hole in the center of Elkton’s business district, destroying some of the largest and most important structures in town and damaging others.
 The buildings on the south side of Main Street destroyed by the blaze were those clustered around the foot of North Street.